-Tomorrow at IBC, Adobe will be unveiling one of the biggest developments in years for video professionals: Team Projects.
+This year at IBC, Adobe is unveiling one of the biggest developments in years for video professionals: Team Projects.
 Team Projects is a new hosted online service that enables groups of editors to share the editorial workflow quickly and easily, without any additional dedicated hardware.
 With deep integration into Premiere Pro, After Effects and Prelude, users can collaborate easily, sharing sequences and compositions working within one unified team project, no matter where they are geographically.
 Distributed co-editing of video files becomes a reality.

 Instead of creating standalone project files for the three applications, all applications can use a single Team Project which is hosted in the cloud, so team members can access it from anywhere.
 Media can be on a shared network drive, duplicated locally for people working across distances, or low-footprint proxy files can be used and shared via Creative Cloud storage and Creative Sync.

 For those of you who’ve been around Adobe for a while, you’ve known for years they’ve had an on-premise solution for collaboration called Adobe Anywhere.
 However this is a costly solution, enterprise-only and requiring specialized installation of software and dedicated hardware at the customer’s location.
 But it’s very exciting to see how the core of that technology is now being taken to the Cloud.
 This allows teams to connect a lot of things they’ve been working on for a number of years – dealing with simultaneous collaboration, versioning, history, smart conflict resolution – all of that is taken care of with Team Projects.

 And also for those familiar with post-production workflows, now seeing that After Effects is integrated into the workflow is a key advantage.
 So now you can simultaneously work on motion graphics VFX while you’re refining your editorial.
 Dynamic Link will still work and you can continue to move back and forth between Premiere and After Effects seamlessly.